Effective Work with Customers by Telephone

 - Customer expectations and their rational and emotional needs;

-- Employees’ understanding of communication and individual attitudes and their importance in providing good service.
+- The importance of communication and attitude in providing good service.

 - Opening the discussion and first phrases;